Weather protection, rain and dust protection for wildlife photographers

 Difference from the Pro

-A key advantage of the LensCoat RainCoat Pro and RainCoat Pro 2 models is their well-designed access points for camera operation.
+A key advantage of the LensCoat RainCoat Pro and RainCoat Pro 2 models is the well-designed access points for camera operation.
 Unlike simple rain covers, where controls are often only accessible to a limited extent, these models allow comfortable use of the camera even in heavy rain.

-The RainCoat Pro 2 expands on this concept with a crucial advantage: in addition to the opening for the camera, this version has a second opening further forward on the lens.
+The RainCoat Pro 2 extends this concept with a crucial advantage: in addition to the opening for the camera, this version has a second opening further forward on the lens.
 Through this additional opening you can comfortably operate the focus or zoom ring of the telephoto lens without having to lift the cover.

 Conclusion, which rain protection suits your photography?